Blur or Mask a Video

 Blur an Area

-Add a blur effect to cover sensitive information in a video such as names or email addresses.
+Add a blur effect to cover distracting information in a video or to apply a visual effect.

 1. Click the Visual Effects tab.